forever-august/september/docs/architecture.md

 **Worker Pool**: Each server has its own pool of workers with persistent connections.
 Workers check three priority queues in order, providing both load balancing and responsive scheduling (`src/nntp/worker.rs:155-170`).

 **Incremental Updates**: Thread caches store a high water mark (last article number).
 Cache hits trigger incremental fetches for new articles only (`src/nntp/federated.rs:262-314`).
+See [Background Refresh](background-refresh.md) for the activity-proportional refresh system.

 **Negative Caching**: Not-found articles are cached with a short TTL to avoid repeated lookups for missing content (`src/nntp/federated.rs:121-124`, `src/nntp/federated.rs:194-197`).